JadnjungSpector/Campus_Newbie/README.md

 ### `mvn spring-boot:run`

-**Note: This is only to run the MongoDB database**
+**Note: This is only to compile the whole files and run pom.xml**

-To run the MongoDB database, you must cd into CampusNewbie/CampusNewbie and then run the command to run the server.js file.
+To run the app, you must cd into CampusNewbie/CampusNewbie and then run the command to run the server.js file.

 ## Obtaining the Source Code
 Clone the repository from GitLab: